 Nobody has a crystal ball.
 There could be a drought or a blight in the next few years that negatively impacts farmland.
 The point is that most financial experts recommend spreading your money across different things and investing in farmland is one way to accomplish this.

 2. Tax Benefits

 One huge benefit to investing in real estate over stocks/bonds is the array of tax benefits available to you.
-Based on the current tax laws, real estate follows a favorable set of rules when it comes to taxes.
+Based on the current tax laws, real estate follows a clear set of rules when it comes to taxes.

 If you buy shares of farmland through online platforms or buy a farm directly, you can take advantage of these tax benefits.
-Unfortunately, publicly traded REITs do not carry the same tax advantages.
+Unfortunately, publicly-traded REITs do not carry the same tax advantages.

 - You can depreciate the property to offset some of the income.

 - If you pay a mortgage insurance premium, this is deductible.